jamiewang76/Interactive-Lab-Hub/Lab 3/README.md

 * use one or more sensors
 * require participants to speak to it.

-*Document how the system works*
+*Document how the system works* <br />
 Our device “ghostwriter” allows users to write paragraphs with just speech input.
-It could convert the user’s speech to text and recognize user’s commands regarding how to edit the recorded text.
+It could convert the user’s speech to text and recognize user’s commands regarding how to edit the recorded text.  <br />
-Here are the updated commands that the user can interact with ghostwriter:
+Here are the updated commands that the user can interact with ghostwriter: <br />
-Back - Delete the last word from the last sentence Delete - Delete the last sentence
+Back - Delete the last word from the last sentence <br />
+Delete - Delete the last sentence <br />
-Delete <i> - Delete the sentence with index i
+Delete <i> - Delete the sentence with index i <br />
-Rewrite <i> - Replace sentence <i> with the next detected sentence Show me everything - Print everything ghostwriter has recorded If not detecting any argument, Ghostwriter writes whatever the user speaks into the text document.
+Rewrite <i> - Replace sentence <i> with the next detected sentence <br />
+Show me everything - Print everything ghostwriter has recorded <br />
+If not detecting any argument, Ghostwriter writes whatever the user speaks into the text document. <br />

-The improvements we've made based on feedback:
+The improvements we've made based on feedback: <br />
-Delete the "pi"s in the commands to reduce recognition error.
+Delete the "pi"s in the commands to reduce recognition error. <br />
-Delete the "Activate" and "Continue" features
+Delete the "Activate" and "Continue" features <br />
-Using a sentence as a command argument sometimes yields higher recognition accuracy because the voice-to-text system can make sense of it more than a single word.
+Using a sentence as a command argument sometimes yields higher recognition accuracy because the voice-to-text system can make sense of it more than a single word. <br />

-*Include videos or screencaptures of both the system and the controller.*
+*Include videos or screencaptures of both the system and the controller.* <br />
 [![Ghost Writer Video](https://github.com/jamiewang76/Interactive-Lab-Hub/blob/Fall2023/Lab%203/Screen%20Shot%202023-10-02%20at%2012.12.42%20AM.png)](https://drive.google.com/file/d/1JAwP47VQ_4JaSbzOmN7hVksMjzpjYVJa/view?usp=drive_link)

 ## Test the system